-United Way of Berks County is assisting in organizing the Oakbrook Collective Impact Council.
-The goal of the Council is to prioritize the identified needs and coordinate collaborative efforts to respond to what Oakbrook residents identified as their critical issues.
-The Council began meeting in January 2018 and will meet quarterly.
-More than 50 people attended the first meeting representing various nonprofits, education partners, the corporate section, as well as Oakbrook residents.
+United Way of Berks County serves as the backbone of the Oakbrook Collective Impact Council (OCIC).
+The goal of the Council is to prioritize the identified needs and coordinate collaborative efforts to respond to what Oakbrook residents have identified as their critical issues.
+The Council consists of individuals representing various nonprofits, education partners, the corporate sector, and Oakbrook residents.
 Using the Collective Impact model, community partners commit to work together to achieve the same goal and address complex social problems.
 This is a multi-year process, where the group looks to address the root cause of an issue and works to create positive change.

 Oakbrook residents are the foundation on which we build a collaboration of support.
 Through partnerships with a diverse representation of residents, community organizations and businesses, the Oakbrook Collective Impact Council (OCIC) is committed to improving the overall health of the Oakbrook community and providing a support structure to ensure each resident has the opportunity to succeed.

 Collective impact recognizes that everyone possesses something to contribute.
 We are in the process of creating high impact-initiatives and community-driven programs with a goal to help Oakbrook residents live life fully.
 From our Oakbrook resident survey, we learned that: